StandartCoder/DiMoPa/README.md

 - 📊 **Discord Bot Statistics:** Gain full insights and details of your discord bot with server and bot information.
 - 💬 **Simple Managing Interface:** DMP allows you to easily manage members/messages within servers using your discord bot.
 The panel also has a light and dark theme to suit your needs!
-- 🔒 **Security:** DMP does not run on any servers and can be self hosted.
+- 🔒 **Security:** DMP does not run on any servers and can be self-hosted.
 All bot details are stored locally and is completely secure.
-- 👀 **Opensource:** DMP is open source on GitHub so you can see all the code behind the project.
+- 👀 **Open Source:** DMP is open source on GitHub so you can see all the code behind the project.

 <br/>